 Cleansing milk, cream, cream.

-Use only for normal to dry skin.
-There is no "milk for oily skin" no matter what the manufacturers write there.
-Cosmetic milk, cream, etc. include mineral oil.
-Don't let yourself be fooled.
+Use only on normal to dry skin.
+There is no "milk for oily skin" whatever the manufacturers write there.
+Cosmetic milk, cream, etc. include mineral oil in their composition.
+Don't be fooled.
 There are no minerals in this oil.
-This is an oil product that leaves the same film on the skin that remains on the surface of the ocean after a tanker accident.
-It kills all living things because it cuts off access to oxygen.
+It is an oil product that leaves on the skin the same film that remains on the surface of the ocean after a tanker accident.
+It kills all living things, because it blocks the access of oxygen.

-Don't be scared.
+Don't be alarmed.
 Mineral oil perfectly removes any dirt.
-But it must be washed off very carefully.
-Not completely washed off milk on oily skin will interfere with normal excretory processes and will quickly lead to the formation of comedones and blackheads.
+But it must be very thoroughly washed off.
+Milk that is not completely washed off on oily skin will interfere with normal excretory processes and quickly lead to the formation of comedones and acne.

-But for dry skin, this is an excellent cleanser, without aggressive components that destroy the lipid layer, but you still need to wash off the milk thoroughly.
+But for dry skin, this is an excellent cleanser, without aggressive components that destroy the lipid layer, but you still need to thoroughly rinse off the milk.

 Lotions.

 Many lotions are based on propylene glycol and glycerin.
-Glycerin has one unpleasant property, when the air humidity is above 65%, it draws water from the skin.
-Therefore, at high humidity, we replace lotions with glycerin ... with ordinary milk, diluted with mineral water.
-All sorts of horrors are also told about propylene glycol, but I will not dwell on them in detail, because. cosmetics without the content of this solvent are very expensive.
+Glycerin has one unpleasant property; when the air humidity is above 65%, it draws water out of the skin.
+Therefore, at high humidity, we replace lotions with glycerin ... with ordinary milk diluted with mineral water.
+All sorts of horrors are also told about propylene glycol, but I will not dwell on them in detail, because cosmetics without this solvent are very expensive.
 If you are strongly against propylene glycol, then it is better to use home remedies for washing.

 They are not cleansers.
-Their task is to restore the pH of the skin and/or have some specific effect.
-For oily skin - antiseptic and anti-inflammatory, for normal and dry skin - soothing or tonic.
+Their task is to restore the Ph of the skin and / or to have any specific effect.
+For oily skin - antiseptic and anti-inflammatory, for normal and dry skin - soothing or toning.

-Very good for maintaining the lipid layer if your remedies include:
+Very good for lipid preservation if your remedies include:

 - instead of propylene glycol - silicones - cyclomethicone, simethicone and dimethicone.

-- instead of mineral oil - vegetable oils(jojoba, avocado, mikademii) and vegetable wax.
+- instead of mineral oil - vegetable oils(jojoba, avocado, mycademia) and vegetable wax.

 - instead of SLS and SLES - proteins of milk, soy, algae and the latest achievement - phospholipids, which are related to skin lipids.